 15. Make cheese grating easier and less messy – Before grating semisoft cheeses such as fontina and fresh mozzarella, try freezing them for about 30 minutes and save yourself a big mess.

 16. Measure sticky stuff without the mess – Coat a measuring cup or spoon with hot water or a dab of cooking oil (or spray) before measuring sticky substances such as molasses or honey.
 The heat or oil will help it slide right off and into a mixing bowl without leaving any behind.

 17. Cut cherry tomatoes in half all at once – Cut cherry or grape tomatoes in half with ease by placing them between two plates or lids.
-Gently slice horizontally through the bunch of tomatoes while pressing down the top lid for perfectly halved tomatoes.
+Gently slice horizontally through the bunch of tomatoes while pressing down the top cover for perfectly halved tomatoes.

-18. Cut the (soft) cheese with ease – Slice soft cheeses such as brie and goat cheese with unflavored dental floss to avoid smushing them.
+18. Cut the (soft) cheese with ease – Slice soft cheeses such as brie and goat cheese with unflavored dental floss to avoid smashing them.
 This trick also works for cake and cookie dough logs!

 19. De-crystallize honey – Bring new life to crystallized honey by placing the container in a bowl of hot water for five to 10 minutes.

 20. Don’t waste your time flipping – Now don’t flip out on me, but you don’t always have to flip your food.
 When roasting items such as French fries and veggies, pre-heating your baking sheet eliminates the need to flip halfway through.
 This method isn’t suggested for baked goods like cookies!